nixprime/eiki/README.md

 `addr2line(1)` and `c++filt(1)`, you may need to compile with debug symbols (`-g`) and/or link with `-rdynamic`; see "Stack Traces" below.

-The following preprocessor flags affect Eiki's behavior:
+Eiki's behavior is controlled by the following preprocessor flags at the time eiki.c is compiled:

 - If EIKI\_NO\_BINUTILS is defined, `eiki_get_stack_trace()` will not attempt
   to use `c++filt(1)` to perform name demangling and `addr2line(1)` to perform